Azure/cloud-scale-data-for-devs-guide/docs/change-feed-with-cosmos-db-trigger-function.md

 func start host
 ```

-## Deploy to Azure
+## Deploy the function to Azure

 We'll use [the Maven Plugin for Azure Functions](https://github.com/microsoft/azure-maven-plugins/wiki/Azure-Functions) to deploy our function to Azure.

 We'll store our connection information in app settings variables on our Azure App Service resource.

-In the **pom.xml** file, in the section for the Azure Functions Maven plugin, add the following properties to the \<appSettings> section:
+In the `pom.xml` file, in the section for the Azure Functions Maven plugin, add the following properties to the **appSettings** section:

 ```xml
 <property>